MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/allowselfservicepurchase-powershell.md

 > HandleError : Failed to retrieve policy with PolicyId 'AllowSelfServicePurchase', ErrorMessage - The underlying connection was closed: An unexpected error occurred on a send.

 This error might be due to an older version of Transport Layer Security (TLS).
-When you connect to this service, you must use TLS 1.2 or greater
+When you connect to this service, you must use TLS 1.2 or greater.

 To resolve this error, upgrade to TLS 1.2.
 The following syntax updates the ServicePointManager Security Protocol to allow TLS1.2: